 With so many stories of box moth and it’s caterpillars causing havoc with peoples gardens it’s good to get updates that show things can and do get better surprisingly quickly.

 A number of people have emailed EBTS UK with their experiences of this years box moth invasion and how they have dealt with it.

 Ignore those that say the only way to resolve the Box Moth/Caterpillar problem is to dig up your plants.
 Just look at what happens if you spray and feed your plants – much cheaper and easier than digging up and replacing.

-EBTS France has translated Lynn R Batdorf’s new 4th edition of ‘The Boxwood Manual’, making it the first reference book on boxwood in French, it is available from 10th September.
+Now available to buy online – EBTS France has translated Lynn R Batdorf’s new 4th edition of ‘The Boxwood Manual’, making it the first reference book on boxwood in French.

 Why not sit down with a nice cup of tea this evening and enjoy seeing EBTS member Charlotte Molesworth show Dee Hart Dyke (Miranda Hart’s mum) her garden and how to clip.

 On returning home from a week away, the EBTS UK Chairman found unwanted guests chomping through his box hedging in both the front and back gardens.